COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 In this section, we will go over what additional features and content could be for the game.
 While this does not cover everything, it should at least be helpful for future developers.

 === Cloud World <Cloud-world-section>
 The primary concept for the cloud world is to traverse a series of islands in the sky, where you can walk on clouds and grass alike.
-In addition to regular question puzzles,

 #figure(
   image("Images/clouds.png", width: 80%),